 You also need to pinpoint the exact cause(s) of the fall in order to determine liability.
 Sometimes, plaintiff blame a third party, like a cleaning company or a construction crew.
 For instance, perhaps the janitorial staff in charge of cleaning a building’s lobby spilled soapy water on the front steps, precipitating an injurious tripping incident.

 Damages Awarded in a Slip and Fall Case

 Damages awarded in slip and fall cases include compensation for medical expenses, such as rehabilitation and surgery; pain and suffering; emotional distress; and loss of work time.

 Some states, including Florida, operate under a comparative negligence law, meaning that the court distributes liability among parties.
 If the court determines that you contributed to your injury, it will decrease any damages awarded.
 The difference between your being able to obtain substantial compensation to pay for a series of surgeries or not hinges on these types of subtle legal nuances.
 Your choice of attorney matters.
 Choose a team with lots of experience and a great track record in cases similar to yours.
-At Rivas Law Group, our sympathetic advocates protect our clients’ rights and fight to get them fairly compensated.
+At Rivas Law Group, our Lakeland slip and fall attorney is a sympathetic advocate to protect our clients’ rights and fight to get them fairly compensated.

 First, take care of your urgent medical needs.
 Document all the care that you receive, and collect other information from the scene, including pictures of any injuries or of the place where you fell, witness accounts, and police reports.
 Avoid speaking with any insurance company representative before you’ve had a chance to find and speak with a trustworthy lawyer.
 Your attorney will investigate the accident and seek appropriate compensation.
 Preserve the compelling evidence you may need to build a strong case.